krishnaw14/ME766groupProject/README.md

 Link to the various data sets : https://bima.astro.umd.edu/nemo/archive/

-PROFILING:
+## PROFILING:
 analysis.txt : Generated code profile for n_body.cpp

+## NOTE
-NOTE: For compiling any of the codes, the corresponding dataset must be present in the same directory
+For compiling any of the codes, the corresponding dataset must be present in the same directory